The new Slack platform and the features described below are in beta and under active development.

 Create an app

-With our CLI authenticated into the workspace we want to develop in, the next step is to scaffold an app with the slack create command:
+With your CLI authenticated into the workspace you want to develop in, the next step is to scaffold an app with the slack create command:

 $ slack create my-app